-- 4.1 Residential Trips/Enrichment Activities as detailed in 3.2 above and where school is entitled to make a charge, school, at the discretion of the Headteacher may waive charges or accept a contribution.
-Where contributions are accepted, this will not prevent any other student from participating because a contribution has not been made on their behalf. - 4.2 School operates a travel pass scheme in conjunction with Devon County Council.
-The travel pass charge is set equally for all pupils and is currently set at £744 per annum.
+4.1 Residential Trips/Enrichment Activities - as detailed in 3.2 above and where school is entitled to make a charge, school, at the discretion of the Headteacher may waive charges or accept a contribution.
+Where contributions are accepted, this will not prevent any other student from participating because a contribution has not been made on their behalf.

+4.2 School operates a travel pass scheme in conjunction with Devon County Council.
+The travel pass charge is set equally for all pupils and is currently set at £884 for the 2025/26 academic year.
 School will subsidise any cost should DCC charge an amount more than the annual travel pass rate.
 School will, subject to funds, endeavour to support students with these costs where they are eligible for funding from the 16-19 bursary.